Gammadyne Corporation

 Integration Details

 Gammadyne Mailer connects to an external database via ODBC (Open Database Connectivity).
-This is a Microsoft standard that is designed to allow any application to access any database.
+This is a Microsoft standard that is designed to allow any application to talk to any database.